-Every October at Dinefwr Park the bucks battle it out for the top spot of master buck.
-They divide their time resting and fighting so don’t be surprised if you see bucks head to head in a rut or laying down around the park.
+Every October at Dinefwr Park the fallow deer bucks battle it out in a bid to attract the females (Does).
+They divide their time between resting and fighting so don’t be surprised if you see our bucks head to head in a ferocious fight or laying down around the parkland.

-Battling bucks: The annual deer rut helps decide the hierarchy of the herd, with a master buck and the tougher bucks attracting the females (Does) to create next year’s fawns.
+The annual deer rut helps decide the hierarchy of the herd, with a master buck and the tougher bucks attracting the females for mating.

 The rutting season commences in early October and lasts for around two to three weeks.
-The battles can take place throughout the day and into the night, though here at Dinefwr, we tend to see it more in late afternoon.
-The best trail to follow is the Capability Brown Trail on the Dinefwr estate to get the best views.
+The battles can take place throughout the day and into the night, though here at Dinefwr, the best time to witness the rut is in late afternoon.
+We recommend you follow is the Capability Brown Trail on the Dinefwr estate to get the best views.